react-navigation/react-navigation.github.io/docs/navigation-prop.md

 ---
 id: navigation-prop
-title: The navigation prop in depth
+title: Navigation prop reference
-sidebar_label: The navigation prop in depth
+sidebar_label: Navigation prop reference
 ---

 Each `screen` component in your app is provided with the `navigation` prop automatically.
 It looks like this: